-The rising popularity of HSAs can be summed up in two words: low premiums.
-In the traditional insurance plan, you pay high premiums up front; in the HDHP, you pay lower premiums and essentially assign the savings to your own health care expense account.
+HSA’s have risen in popularity because of low premiums.
+In a traditional insurance plan, you pay high premiums up front; in the HDHP, you pay lower premiums and essentially assign the savings to your own health care expense account.

 If you have questions about HSAs, HRAs or FSAs, why not speak with a financial or insurance professional as well as your human resource officer?
 It’s wise to get as much information as you can before making the switch from an HMO or PPO.